HULKs/hulk/docs/robotics/perception/vision.md

 ## Image Segmenter

-The first major module in the vision pipeline is the image segmenter.
+The first major node in the vision pipeline is the image segmenter.
 It iterates through the image and merges vertically adjacent pixels that are similar.
-This reduces the amount of elements subsequent modules have to process.
+This reduces the amount of elements subsequent nodes have to process.
 Instead of 480 pixels, each vertical scan line is reduced to just a dozen or so segments, depending on the image.
 A stride can be set to only generate scanlines for every n-th pixel column.
 Furthermore, segments which are above the horizon or overlap the robots limbs are discarded, resulting in a sparse image.